-Letter Description Part- time Total A Total number of instructional faculty 332 142 474 В Total number who are members of minority groups 69 21 90 С Total number who are women 178 74 252 D Total number who are men 154 68 222 Е Total number who are nonresidents (international) 5 0 5 F Total number with doctorate, or other terminal degree 269 5 274 G Total number whose highest degree is a master's but not a terminal master's 63 3 66 Н Total number whose highest degree is a bachelor's 0 0 0 I Total number whose highest degree is unknown or other (Note: Items f, g, h, and i must sum up to item a.)
-0 134 134 J Total number in stand-alone graduate/professional programs in which faculty teach virtually only graduate-level students 0 0 0
+Full-time Part-time Total А Total number of instructional faculty В Total number who are members of minority groups С Total number who are women D Total number who are men E Total number who are nonresidents (international) F Total number with doctorate, or other terminal degree G Total number whose highest degree is a master's but not a terminal master's н Total number whose highest degree is a bachelor's I Total number whose highest degree is unknown or other (Note: ltems ${f f},{f g},{f h},{f and}{f i}$ must sum up to item ${f a}$ .)
+J Total number in stand-alone graduate/professional programs in which faculty teach virtually only graduate-level students

-I2.
+I-2.
 Student to Faculty Ratio

-Report the Fall 2023 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
+Report the Fall 2024 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
 In the ratio calculations, exclude both faculty and students in stand-alone graduate or professional programs such as medicine, law, veterinary, dentistry, social work, business, or public health in which faculty teach virtually only graduate level students.